-Major articles are generally limited to 15 narrative pages, exclusive of references, tables, and figures.
+Major articles are generally limited to 15 pages, exclusive of references, tables, and figures.
 Tables and figures should be limited to those that are necessary to clarify or amplify the narrative.
 All Major Articles must include a structured abstract of approximately 150 words, using the following headings: Background, Method, Results, Conclusion.

-All briefs must be limited to 8 pages, exclusive of references, and usually do not contain tables or figures.
+Educational Innovations are limited to 8 pages, exclusive of references, and usually do not contain tables or figures.
 Tables or figures may be included only at the Editors’ discretion.
 All Educational Innovations must include a structured abstract of approximately 150 words, using the following headings: Background, Method, Results, Conclusion.

 Guest Editorials are generally solicited by the editors and reference a particular issue topic or a special topic identified by the Editorial Board.
 Rarely, unsolicted manuscripts may be considered for publication as an editorial.
 Guest Editorials should be e-mailed directly to the editorial office.

 Major Articles, Research Briefs, Educational Innovations, and Quality Improvement Briefs are evaluated using the following criteria:

-- The importance and relevance of the topic to nursing education; the applicability of the ideas/research findings to other institutions.
+- The importance of the topic for the field of nursing education, and its applicability to other institutions.

 - Readability; concise, logical ordering of ideas.